Quantum mechanics (QM) or quantum physics or quantum theory, is a

 only by discrete amounts, or quanta as multiples of the Planck

-constant, rather than being capable of varying continuously or by any
+constant, rather than being capable of varying continuously or by any arbitrary amount.
+An

 electron bound in an